 Ferrum awards the Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, and

 Bachelor of Social Work degrees, depending on the major the student pursues.
-All
+All degree

-must be at the 300-400 level, with at least a 2.0 cumulative grade-point average within
+be at the 300-400 level, with at least a 2.0 cumulative grade-point average within

 their academic major.
-At least 50 percent of the hours required for a major or a
+At least 50 percent of the hours required for a major or a minor

-detailed listing for graduation requirements.
+listing for graduation requirements.

 Liberal Arts Core Requirements